jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 and additions are shifted when  compared with the level of stand-alone multiplications and additions.
-For example, level 2 for the transition of phase becomes level  5, level 3 for the full  processing of a digit of the multipler becomes level 6 and so on.
+For example, level 2 for the transition of phase becomes level  5, level 3 for the full  processing of a digit of the multiplier becomes level 6 and so on.

 For  a given  action, the  level is  function of  this action,  but it depends also of the next action.
 For example, most `WRI01` actions are